Hive Mind "Elysian Alarms" LP [DI-33-1]

-- 150g silver vinyl in matte finish gatefold jacket
+- 150g transparent green vinyl in matte finish gatefold jacket

 - 7" Flexidisc in foldover jacket (one time pressing of 300)

 - 2 hour live performance DVD in high-gloss cardboard wallet

 - 150g transparent black vinyl in standard jacket

 Surfacing from deep eddies of despair, brined in nearly a decade of retrograde emotions, Hive Mind extends and surpasses 2011’s Elemental Disgrace with a new vision of blurry, bleary atmospheres conjured through post-dissolution electronics, giving the devoted what they desire while still envisioning a new path forward.

 In the album’s first half, the distress signals scrambled emergency broadcast signals of “Wish Contact” thread seamlessly into the massive, irreversible immolation of “Mars, Cloaked in Leather,” presenting a condensed view of the earth in its final dissolution.
 Seen from thousands of miles in the air, the last days resemble a field of smoldering embers: metallic structures break apart and fall into the sea, reverberating their last stunned gasps like submerged gongs.
 Wars have been zero-sum; only loss, only obliteration, last soldiers laying siege to ashes, fire burning fire, draped inelegantly with inky smoke and toxic air.
 Explosives continue to detonate.
 Ceaseless obliteration even after all loss of human life.
 Sound evoking the smell of kerosene-soaked rags set ablaze, mortars repeating in the distance, until suddenly a low, elegant roar, one that is unattributable to crude human war machinery, emerges overhead.
 A vessel that could have been an escape, a rebirth, but now only hovers, watching, bearing witness to earth’s final dishonorable days.